 Unconditional positive regard is a psychological concept that was developed by humanistic psychologist Carl Rogers.
 Its premise is to provide basic acceptance and support of a person regardless of what the person says or does.

-To give your child unconditional positive regard, you must recognize that no matter what she/he does or says, you will still hold her/him in your esteem and love her/him regardless.
+To give your child unconditional positive regard, you must recognize that no matter what they do or say, you will still hold them in your esteem and love them regardless.
 This is easier said than done, because you may be justifiably upset about your child’s behavior, but you must still believe that your child is intrinsically good.

-When your child has an eating disorder, he/she has created some unhealthy but (to him/her) necessary coping mechanisms.
+When your child has an eating disorder, they have created some unhealthy but necessary coping mechanisms.
 These coping mechanisms take the form of food, but they run much deeper into feelings and emotions.
 If you as a parent focus only on the food aspect, you miss the deeper opportunity to have compassion for the feelings your child is desperately trying to metabolize.
 Extending compassion can be extremely trying, but is also extremely important in healing.

 Every family must find their own way through this, especially when there is an eating disorder added to the mix, but attending to your child’s needs is something that you should feel confident about.
 If there is a voice in your head saying you should do something else, ignore it.
 If anyone other than your child’s treatment team tells you how, when and what sort of attention you should give your child, do not mindlessly heed their advice.
-Carefully consider whether your child needs and deserves your attention right now.
+Carefully remember that your child needs and deserves your attention right now and always.

-Attending to your child’s needs doesn’t always mean giving into what she/he wants, but it does mean paying attention to her/his wants and consciously exploring how you can meet those needs – spoken and unspoken – as a parent.
+Attending to your child’s needs doesn’t always mean giving in to what they want, but it does mean paying attention to their wants and consciously exploring how you can meet those needs – spoken and unspoken – as a parent.

 We live in a culture that tells us that the only way to have a happy and healthy life is to have a thin body.
 Women, especially, are victim to constant body shaming by the multi-billion-dollar diet industry.
 But men are increasingly facing body shaming as well.
 Body shaming and dieting are both strongly correlated with eating disorders.

-The body positive movement is based on these facts: diets don’t improve health, and diets can harm health.
+The Health at Every Size (HAES) movement is based on these facts: diets don’t improve health, and diets can harm health.
 Body positivity, or at the very least body neutrality, means that you understand and truly believe that your child’s shape and size is perfectly acceptable and healthy (this excludes someone who is medically compromised and is severely underweight).